On the Termination of the General XL Algorithm and Ordinary Multinomials: One more equation than unknowns (c=1) in XL

-\begin{Remark} We ran experiments for small values of $d$ and $n$, summarised in Table \ref{tab:exp}.
-They show that the smallest $D$ such that $\chi(D)\leq D$ is equal to the smallest $D$ such that the XL algorithm terminates, i.e. the lower bound was met in all (but one, see next Remark) of our experiments. \end{Remark}
+\begin{Remark} We ran experiments for small values of $d$ and $n$, summarised in \Cref{tab:exp}.
+They show that $D_m=D^*$, i.e. the upper bound for $D^*$ was met with equality in all (but one, see next Remark) of our experiments. \end{Remark}

 \begin{Remark} In one experiment, namely $p=3109$, $d=2$, $n=6$, the reader will notice that $D_{average}=6.99$ and not 7.
 This means that 1 out of 100 randomly chosen sets of input polynomials finished with $D=6$ and not $D=7$.
-We then checked this particular set of input polynomials, and two coefficients were equal in one polynomial, i.e., the polynomials were not generic in this one case.
-This is an example that shows that our bound is (conjecturally) tight for generic polynomials, but non-generic polynomials may finish with a smaller $D$. \end{Remark}
+We checked this set of input polynomials, and two coefficients were equal in one polynomial, i.e., the polynomials were not generic in this one case.
+This is an example that shows that our bound is (conjecturally) tight for generic polynomials, but non-generic polynomials may finish with a smaller $D$.
+We mentioned this point earlier in \Cref{Ds2}. \end{Remark}

-Let us denote by $D^*$ the optimal input value of $D$ in the XL algorithm, i.e., $D^*$ is the smallest $D$ such that the XL algorithm succeeds.
-Based on the evidence in Table \ref{tab:exp} we conjecture that our lower bound in \cref{lb} is tight for generic polynomials.
+Based on the evidence in \Cref{tab:exp}, we now conjecture that our bound in \Cref{lb} is tight for generic polynomials.